 - 1.1 The Capital Strategy is a key policy document, providing guidance on the Council's Capital Programme and the use of capital resources.
-The Strategy supplements guidance contained in the Medium Term Financial Plan (MTFP). - 1.2 The Capital Strategy is reviewed annually alongside the MTFP, starting with the assumptions made in the Budget Resolution approved by Council on 5 February 2008.
-This position has been updated to reflect any known changes since that date and is continuously kept under review throughout the year.
+The Strategy supplements guidance contained in the Medium Term Financial Plan (MTFP). - 1.2 The Capital Strategy is reviewed annually alongside the MTFP, starting with the assumptions made in the Budget Resolution approved by Council on 3 February 2009.
+This position has been updated to reflect any known changes since that date.